 —Karen Whiloite, MSOT

 The majority of Fieldwork sites working with Dominican University of California are in California.
-Dominican University OT students have completed internships throughout California as well as in Arizona, Colorado, Hawaii, Massachussetts, Minnesota, New York, and Oregon.
+Dominican University OT students have completed internships throughout California as well as in Arizona, Colorado, Hawaii, Massachusetts, Minnesota, New York, and Oregon.

 The purpose of fieldwork education is to provide occupational therapy students with the opportunity to apply the knowledge learned in the classroom to practice in the clinical setting.
 Fieldwork experiences are designed to enrich the coursework through observation and participation in the occupational therapy process.
 This serves to integrate academic knowledge with practical knowledge.
 (Costa and Burkhardt, 2003).